-Every device connected to the Internet is assigned a number known as an Internet protocol (IP) address.
+Every device connected to the Internet is assigned a number, known as an Internet Protocol (IP) address.
 These numbers are usually assigned in geographic blocks.
 An IP address can often be used to identify the location from which a device is connecting to the Internet.
+Learn more about how we use location information.